-"As a nurse, midwife, or nursing associate, you have a professional duty to report any concerns from your workplace which put the safety of the people in your care or the public at risk.
-Where we use the term in your care, it is used to indicate all those people you come across or know about because of your work, not just those people you deliver specific care for or have direct clinical or managerial responsibility for."
+"As a nurse, midwife or nursing associate, you have a professional duty to put the interests of the people in your care first and to act to protect them if you consider they may be at risk.
+Where we use the term in your care throughout this document, it is used to indicate all of those people you come across or know about because of your work as a nurse, midwife or nursing associate, not just those people you deliver specific care for or have direct clinical or managerial responsibility for."